blackrez/geohashrs/README.md

 # geohashrs

 This project provides geohash (https://en.wikipedia.org/wiki/Geohash) encoding and decoding based on geohash-rust (https://github.com/georust/geohash).
-You can use `geohash_encode(latitude, longitude, zoom_level)` to decode and `geohash_decode(geohashstring)` to decode.
+You can use `geohash_encode(longitude, latitude, zoom_level)` to decode and `geohash_decode(geohashstring)` to decode.

 Actually, this version is very early version, it is usable and more functionality will come.